| Some may recognize Mark Raffety

 Helen: You emphasize the health aspect of veganism rather

+than the animal welfare angle why?
 Mark: Well I figure the main reason behind cruelty to animals is because

 we think we need to eat them to survive - a kind of us vs them situation.